qwilka/blog-resources/drafts/smcentee.rst

    involving analysis of
    multiple load cases and parameter studies, with the aim of identifying a combination of design parameters that yields an optimal design solution.
-   The design process typically involves large numbers of parameters and design load cases that must be considered, and design methodolgies are traditionally very manual and iterative.
+   Traditionally engineering design methodolgies have been very manual and iterative, however
-   Recent developments in computer technologies are leading to a growing trend in towards automation in engineering design.
+   recent developments in computer technologies are driving a growing trend towards automation.
    This article presents ``pflacs``, an open-source Python package that takes advantage of Python's flexible dynamic nature and its introspection tools to provide an object-orientated framework for automating computational studies.
-   ``pflacs`` combines data and Python functions together in an object-orientated fashion, and uses a tree data structure that is reflective of the hierarchical structure of many design projects.
+   ``pflacs`` binds data and Python functions together in an object-orientated fashion, and uses a tree data structure that is reflective of the hierarchical structure of many design projects.
 The author has a background in the subsea oil & gas industry, and has applied  ``pflacs`` to automating the  design of subsea pipelines.
-Although its origins are in engineering design, ``pflacs`` can be used to manage and automate
+Although its origins are in engineering design, ``pflacs`` can be used to manage and automate parameter study type analysis in any domain.